-Jako and Ben have been attempting to remove the water pump Alyssa May 2011 100 from the dry well by the orphanage.
+Jako and Ben have been attempting to remove the water pump from the dry well by the orphanage.
 Despite their best effort (pulling and winching with a pulley system and the Land Rover, and then a brand new 3 ton block and tackle etc), the pump proved to be stuck so severely that it’s future is unknown.
 It is likely that someone from the village intentionally sabotaged this well meaning to do it harm.
 So then men then tackled plan B – uncovering the second previously dry well which now seems to have water in it.
 The hope was that the hole was still clear and open and that by inserting plastic piping they could put the new pump down it and get it working.
-Unfortunately they found it full of sand and after creatively trying to drill/flush it out with water, they concluded that this hole was May 2011 149probably purposefully sabotaged and filled as well.
+Unfortunately they found it full of sand and after creatively trying to drill/flush it out with water, they concluded that this hole was probably purposefully sabotaged and filled as well.
 Bad news – they couldn’t get it working.
 Good news – there is water down there and it seems it is just sand filling it (not solid rock like before) so maybe God will provide another way for us to remove that with a smaller/local drilling rig.
 Please keep this situation in your prayers.

 Ben has made himself useful in helping with various other work projects going around here and has formed quite a friendship with Charles our local security guard/foreman.
-Many days found him ben haircuthelping Charles with brick runs, digging trenches for running electricity to the tent’s new location and to the outside shower and toilet area, fixing the doors for the team toilets and showers, helping with the tent move- digging and relocating tent poles, distributing clothes to the orphans, cutting the kids hair (and encouraging them to try a new hair-do – the one pictured didn’t last), and helping Charles with harvesting his personal crop so that he would be free sooner to keep helping us around here.
+Many days found him helping Charles with brick runs, digging trenches for running electricity to the tent’s new location and to the outside shower and toilet area, fixing the doors for the team toilets and showers, helping with the tent move- digging and relocating tent poles, distributing clothes to the orphans, cutting the kids hair (and encouraging them to try a new hair-do – the one pictured didn’t last), and helping Charles with harvesting his personal crop so that he would be free sooner to keep helping us around here.

 Jako’s “Chief” Issue

-Apart from all the general maintenance and fixing that Jako has had to do around here, (not to mention laying electrical lines to the outside shower, tent and toilet, May 2011 171 rebuilding a completely new tent door, getting two lights installed in the house, and hooking up the generator electricity to the orphanage house) May has found Jako traveling back and forth to the chief (2 hours drive one way) and the district council in Kazungula (4 –5 hours away) in order to sort out land issues that arose a few weeks back.
+Apart from all the general maintenance and fixing that Jako has had to do around here, (not to mention laying electrical lines to the outside shower, tent and toilet, rebuilding a completely new tent door, getting two lights installed in the house, and hooking up the generator electricity to the orphanage house) May has found Jako traveling back and forth to the chief (2 hours drive one way) and the district council in Kazungula (4 –5 hours away) in order to sort out land issues that arose a few weeks back.
 Thanks for all of the prayers that went out on the matter.
 In short, it seems that the Chief has been hearing lots of rumors, lies, and villagers complaining about us (due to promises that were made from visitors of ours many years ago that didn't follow through on things) and in the end God brought Truth to light.
 Not only did the chief promise his protection once again, he also straightened out those that were spreading the rumors and allowing them to circulate.
 The headmen that went with Jako were very supportive of the project as are most of the villagers and community around us.
 It just goes to show how a few people, spreading false witness, can do a lot of damage.
 The Chief, headmen, and Jako had a good heart to heart talk and in the end the Chief ended up going with to the district council in order to sort out the situation of who is in charge of the land and make sure that we are not being taken advantage of.
 That meeting went much better than expected and now everyone is on the same page, with unified support of the project and understanding of what we are doing and where we hope to grow and expand.

 Please continue to keep the Chief in your prayers.
 While he confesses to be a Christian and seems to be trying to follow after God's way he is under tremendous pressure from the community and his council to continue in the traditional ways.
 He seems to be at an important crossroad where he is surrounded by people trying to help disciple and lead him and many trying to lead him in the ancestral and traditional ways as well.
 We continue to pray for him and as we believe that, at least now, his heart is earnest.
 In fact, his comment to Jako was "Don't worry - God will work everything out for you".
 We pray that the truth will continue to deepen and take root in the Chiefs heart so that he can influence many more for God's kingdom.